gerbera/gerbera/doc/config-transcode.rst

         mimetype=...

     Selects the mime type of the source media that should be transcoded.
+Wildcards like ``video/*`` can be used to match all sub types.

     .. code-block:: xml